mapoulos/equulus-translations/greek/evagrius_ponticus/Evagrius Ponticus, On Prayer.md

 Happy is the monk who continues to regard himself as the “refuse of all.”

 # 122
-Happy is the monk who looks eagerly with great delight on the flourishing and advancement of all as though it was his own.
+Happy is the monk who regards every human being as one deity after another.

 # 123
-A monk is one who is separated from and joined together will all.
+Happy is the monk who looks eagerly with great delight on the flourishing and advancement of all as though it was his own.

 # 124
-TODO
+A monk is one who is separated from all and joined together with all.

 # 125
-TODO
+A monk is one who seess himself together with all, since he seems again and again to see himself in each person he meets.

 # 126
-TODO
+The one truly prays who continually offers the first fruit of their thought to God.

 # 127
 TODO